authelia/authelia/docs/content/configuration/methods/files.md

 ### YAML

 *Authelia* loads `configuration.yml` as the configuration if you just run it.
-You can override this behaviour with the following syntax:
+You can override this behavior with the following syntax:

 ```bash